Welcome to the Orange Team!2023-2024

 Eighth Grade is a Pivotal Year

 The Orange Team recognizes that eighth grade is the culminating year at Mount Nittany Middle School.
 Your child has changed in many ways since he/she entered sixth grade.
 The sixth and seventh-grade years were building blocks in developing successful academic performance.
-During this school year, your child must learn to balance academic challenges, peer issues, extracurricular activities, and family responsibilities.
-Learning to maintain this balance is never easy; in fact, we believe that it is a lifetime skill that requires dedication to responsible academic and social behavior.
-The rules we have established will not only facilitate the transition from middle school to high school, they will become tools that your child can use to achieve success in the future.
+Your child must learn to balance academic challenges, peer issues, extracurricular activities, and family responsibilities during this school year.
+Learning to maintain this balance is never easy; we believe that it is a life skill that requires dedication to responsible academic and social behavior.
+The rules we have established will not only facilitate the transition from middle school to high school, but they will also become tools that your child can use to achieve success in the future.
 Please review these rules with your child before the start of school.

 Orange Team’s Steps to Success

 • Students are expected to be prepared for class.
 They should make sure that they have all materials needed before class begins.
 Students may go to their lockers between classes.
 Once class begins, they will not be permitted to go to their lockers.